Makuuchi: History

-At first, the Yoshida family and the rival Gōjō family fought for the right to award a wrestler a yokozuna license.
-The Yoshida family won this dispute, because the 15th yokozuna Umegatani Tōtarō I, one of the strongest wrestlers of his time, expressed his wish that he be awarded a license by the Yoshida family in February 1884, and consequently Gōjō family licenses were no longer officially recognized.
+At first, the Yoshida family and the rival Gōjō family fought for the right to award a wrestler a license.
+The Yoshida family won this dispute, because the 15th Umegatani Tōtarō I, one of the strongest wrestlers of his time, expressed his wish that he be awarded a license by the Yoshida family in February 1884, and consequently Gōjō family licenses were no longer officially recognized.